Table of Contents

 I am a LONG-TIME WordPress user and keep very close tabs on professional WordPress setups.

 Over the years, I played around with many Google Analytics plugins for WordPress, both free and paid.
 I am looking for a simple solution that will display the most essential info directly in my WordPress admin.
-So that I do not have to log in to Google Analytics all the time.
+So that I do not always have to log in to Google Analytics.

-There are many plugins that will do this job but what is super annoying to my is that most are freemium, meaning they only display the most important 4 stats and you need to upgrade to get the rest of your (free) data that is available in Google – if you just log into your Account.
+There are many plugins that will do this job, but what is super annoying to me is that most are freemium, meaning they only display the most important 4 stats, and you need to upgrade to get the rest of your (free) data that is available in Google – if you just log into your Account.

 And yes, Google is not doing the best job of displaying the data in a way that makes sense and is user-friendly.
-The sole reason why those plugins even exist.
+That is the sole reason why those plugins even exist.

 I finally solved this for myself and settled on just ONE WordPress GA plugin to rule them all.
 This Google Analytics plugin is called Beehive Analytics from WPMU DEV.

-So for everyone that wants to go from a super limited data report to a complete data overview, just compare the two images below.
+So, for everyone who wants to go from a super limited data report to a complete data overview, just compare the two images below.